top of page

 Project Description

-Welcome to our case study of Bosnia and Herzegovina which aims to explore processes of (re)shaping and intergenerational transmission of narratives about the war in Bosnia and Herzegovina.
+Welcome to our case study of Bosnia and Herzegovina which aims to explore the intergenerational transmission of war trauma in Bosnia and Herzegovina.
+It investigates how the international and domestic criminal trials impacted the intergenerational transmission from the war generation to the post-war generation.

 Relevant Literature